aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

    Note that, when ``HW_ASSISTED_COHERENCY`` is enabled, version 2 of translation library (xlat tables v2) must be used; version 1 of translation library is not supported.

+-  ``INVERTED_MEMMAP``: memmap tool print by default lower addresses at the bottom, higher addresses at the top.
+This build flag can be set to '1' to invert this behavior.
+Lower addresses will be printed at the top and higher addresses at the bottom.

 -  ``JUNO_AARCH32_EL3_RUNTIME``: This build flag enables you to execute EL3 runtime software in AArch32 mode, which is required to run AArch32 on Juno.